dlescos/awsgofreezer/README.md

 ./awsgofreezer -archive ./testfile.dat -vaultname testvault

-Binaries for linux and windows are available in bin/.
-They are compiled with -ldflags="-s -w" option and compressed with upx.
+Binaries for linux and windows are compiled with -ldflags="-s -w" option and compressed with upx.